michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

 `public/UniDec` using the configured interpreter.
 Discovery avoids a possible collision with an installed package named `tests`.
 Extend the existing test instead of writing a second copy of its 3-D oracle.
-Its current independent oracle disables regularizers; the broader 55-case regularizer comparisons were temporary old/new runs, so add durable coverage for regularizers actually changed next.
-The 29 cases are not comprehensive coverage of malformed inputs, all empty/sparse patterns, all thread backends, or real chromatograms.
+Its current independent oracle includes charge and point smoothing; the broader 55-case regularizer comparisons were temporary old/new runs, so add durable coverage for other regularizers actually changed next.
+The 39 oracle cases are not comprehensive coverage of malformed inputs, all empty/sparse patterns, all thread backends, or real chromatograms.

 The final retained source was rebuilt after reverting the `FFTW_MEASURE`